-It’s been pretty much a year since the pandemic started, so our knowledge about this virus is greater than ever.
+It’s been almost 2 years since the pandemic started, so our knowledge about this virus is greater than ever.
 However, there’s ton of misinformation, misunderstandings, and plain wrong facts that are still going around.
 In the beginning we knew almost nothing but now, there’s no excuse!
 Here are 6 COVID myths researchers have already debunked.
 Have you heard any of them?

 Don’t believe every post you read about the pandemic.
 Here are 6 of the most common COVID-19 myths, and how researchers have proved them wrong.